Astrodynamic/Astrodynamic/README.md

 - 💞️ I’m looking to collaborate on to gain experience in various areas of programming,
 - in order to gain enough knowledge to work and solve interesting problems.
 - 📫 How to reach me https://t.me/Astrodynamicfkg
-- Also my English is weak and I'm from Russia.
+- Also my English is B1.

 <!---
 Astrodynamic/Astrodynamic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.